National Cancer Institute

 Information about the Cancer Patient Education Network, the cancer education grants program, and a listserv for cancer patient educators.

-EPEC™-O (Education in Palliative and End-of-Life Care for Oncology) and EPEC™-O with American Indian and Alaska Native Cultural Considerations are free comprehensive multimedia curricula for health professionals caring for persons with cancer.
-The curricula is available as an online Self-Study Section of 3 plenary sessions and 15 content modules and as a CD-ROM you can order.
+EPEC-O (Education in Palliative and End-of-Life Care for Oncology) and EPEC-O with African American Cultural Considerations are free comprehensive multimedia curricula for health professionals caring for persons with cancer.
+The curricula is available as an online Self-Study Section and as a CD-ROM you can order.

 - Evaluating Online Sources of Health Information